 Human Rights Defence

+The situation of human rights is deteriorating on a global scale.
+From the increasingly frequent subversion of the rule of law by authoritarian regimes, shrinking civic space and fundamental freedoms, to a sharp rise in nationalist and xenophobic rhetoric and practice in democracies, the universal human rights values and principles are coming under intensifying threat and attack.
 What was once perceived as a given – a shared culture of respect for human rights and fundamental freedoms – is more and more showing itself to be a precarious ideal that must be ardently fought for and consistently defended.

 We believe no one can achieve things alone.
 That is why we see the power of connecting different actors and collaboration as we work towards building and securing justice across Europe.
 If you are interested in collaborating with us in improving access to justice, contact the Programme staff below:

 For any questions relating to our projects or the work of the Human Rights Defence team, please email us.